jceb/sapi/README.md

 # sapi

-`sapi` is a Swiss Army Knife for dealing with APIs.
+`sapi` is a Swiss Army Knife for interacting with APIs.
 The goal is to make it easy to get JSON data from APIs for further processing on the CLI.

 Currently, `sapi` supports